 Resetting over the weekend can help with the dread and anxiety that some people feel ahead of Monday morning, sometimes called 'the Sunday scaries', by clearing out our minds and helping us to get ready physically for the week ahead.

-“When we have too much on our mind, like too many to-dos or major issues we are thinking about, we can find that our stress levels rise due to excess cortisol and adrenaline,” says Dr Browning.
+“When we have too much on our mind, like too many to-dos or major issues we are thinking about, we can find that our stress levels rise due to excess cortisol and adrenaline,” says Dr Browning, pointing out the similarities between the Sunday reset and low dopamine morning routine.

 “If we spend time at the weekend dealing with any unfinished tasks or make time to think about anything that’s on our mind then our brain can feel clearer and we can feel less stressed.
 It’s a good idea to start the week with a clear head since we are likely to have more demands put on us once we start work again on Monday morning.”